fusioncharts/dev_centre_docs/getting-started/angular/angular2/install-using-angular2.md

 ## Add Dependencies to the Environment

-You can add all the dependencies to the angular environment in the main module, i.e., `app.module.ts` using **forRoot(FusionCharts, [Comma separated dependencies])** function of the FusionCharts module:
+You can add all the dependencies to the angular environment in the main module, i.e., `app.module.ts` using **fcRoot(FusionCharts, [Comma separated dependencies])** function of the FusionCharts module:

 ```
 @NgModule({